jake-bladt/ideas/README.md

 ### Docker Decompose

 A proof-of-concept application to take a docker-compose file, look for PLATFORM directives, and split the containers between Linux and Windows virtual machines, then connect them up using an overlay network.

+### DraftNinja

+DraftNinja is a perennial possibility and has ranged in scope from a desktop tool that can update relative values of draft choices in fantasy baseball in real-time as players are taken off the board to a full ML system that can look at years of box scores and come up with better predictive models than those that are commercially available.
+They all flounder on the fact that none of the solutions have a value proposition worth the work I would have to put into them.
+I just don't care about fantasy baseball as much a I used to.
+I don't know that I want to put in the effort to create a system I'd be comfortable putting serious money into.
+And I don't feel like I need a showcase piece so badly than I should spend months building one that doesn't bring me joy.
+Plus, I'm pretty sure the state of ML is a big enough moving target that whatever I learn building it will be immediately obsolete.

 ### The Endorphin Engine